The University of Arizona is home to 24 national sororities/women’s fraternities. The question is which one is right for you?

 The primary way women join a Panhellenic sorority is through formal recruitment.
 Formal Recruitment is an opportunity for women to visit the Panhellenic chapters at the UA.
 Women will meet every chapter and learn what each has to offer.
 As the week continues, women attend fewer, yet longer events.
 At the end of the week, women will make a final decision by selecting the Panhellenic sorority that is right for them.

-Women also join Panhellenic sororities through Continuous open bidding, commonly referred to as informal recruitment.
+Women can join Panhellenic sororities through continuous open bidding, commonly referred to as informal recruitment.
 This takes place outside of the formal recruitment process during the fall and spring however more women join through this process in the Spring.
 Only chapters who have not met the maximum number of members allowed by the National Panhellenic Conference are allowed to patriciate in Continuous open bidding.
-For information on this process please visit the Panhellenic website.
+For information on the participating chapters, please refer to the Panhellenic Instagram @arizonapanhellenic.

 Who are the Panhellenic sororities?